(The following was found in an envelope on a bus bound for Chicago)

 Getting up, I headed down the steps into the basement, striding toward the door, ready to open it.

 The skeleton puppet was sat at the sewing machine now.
 I knew I hadn’t moved it and neither had Charley.
 And the other puppets…their heads seemed to be turned towards it, as if they were waiting for it to do something, to say something.
-God it was a hideous thing, that awful misshapen mouth looking so awful.
+God, it was a hideous thing, that awful misshapen mouth looking so awful.
 God knows why the prop designer had made it look that way.

 At that moment, the words ‘To grind your skin’ popped into my head.

-I put the key into the door and sure enough it unlocked it, the door pushing inward with ease, revealing the room that lay beyond it.
+I put the key into the door and sure enough, it unlocked it, the door pushing inward with ease, revealing the room that lay beyond it.
 It was illuminated by a single dirty bulb, making the contents of the room easy to see.
 Dear lord the smell…the only thing worse was the sight of what was littered around the room.

 Children’s shoes and clothes, some spattered with old, dried blood were piled in a heap in one corner of the room.
-The floor was stained with large patches of red, one of which, as I stepped into it, I realised was still somewhat fresh, fresh and sticky like soda spilled on a movie theatre floor.
-The room smelt of spoiling meat and burnt hair and it took all I had not to throw up as I entered it, wondering how the smell hadn’t travelled from this room to the basement.
+The floor was stained with large patches of red, one of which, as I stepped into it, I realized was still somewhat fresh, fresh and sticky like soda spilled on a movie theatre floor.
+The room smelt of spoiling meat and burnt hair and it took all I had not to throw up as I entered it, wondering how the smell hadn’t traveled from this room to the basement.

 There was a series of steps leading down further into the blackness at the rear of the room and I felt oddly compelled to go down there.
 How far down did this go?
 How was this even here, beneath my family home, without me ever knowing of it?
 And yet…and yet I felt like I DID know about it.
 Looking at those steps I felt like I remembered being in this room before.
 I was a child and it had been empty then and there I stood with Emerson, at the foot of these stairs.

-“Emerson…you have…to go…inside” I had whispered to him, taking delight in how terrified he looked.
+“Emerson… you have… to go… inside,” I had whispered to him, taking delight in how terrified he looked.
 He had gone down into the dark and…

 My head throbbed with pain.
 It actually physically hurt to try and remember, as if something was willing me not to.
 Had there been someone down there with us?
 I was sure I remembered there being someone in the room besides the two of us, the more I thought about it.
 Our mother?
 No not our mother but another woman.
 Why couldn’t I remember her face?